mufasa1611/cody/README.md

 - [Font Awesome:](https://fontawesome.com/) was used to add icons to the address.
 - Screenshots were taken with [FireShot](https://chrome.google.com/webstore/detail/take-webpage-screenshots/mcbpblocgmgfnpjjppndjkmgjaogfceg)
 - png image compress was done with [compresspng](https://compresspng.com/)
+- The error page image was created with [stable diffusion](https://en.wikipedia.org/wiki/Stable_Diffusion) and edited with [Adobe Photoshop](https://www.adobe.com/at/products/photoshop.html).

 ### Languages Used